The McKay correspondence, tilting equivalences, and rationality

-We will show that Fourier-Mukai and tilting equivalences of curves and surfaces induce pairs of t-structures on $\bD(X)$ that are related by at most two tilts.
+We will show that tilting and McKay equivalences in dimensions two and three induce pairs of t-structures on $\bD(X)$ that are related by at most two tilts.
 For a tilting equivalence, it is possible to show this on abstract grounds (see \cite{Lo}).
-However, it turns out that one can give an explicit description of the tilts using certain torsion pairs that show up in works attempting to construct Bridgeland stability conditions (see \cite{AB,BMT,BBMT}, following \cite{Br08}).
-These torsion pairs are defined using slope stability.
+However, it turns out that one can give an explicit description of the tilts.
+They have appeared as the first of two tilts in several works on Bridgeland stability conditions (see \cite{AB,BMT,BBMT}, following \cite{Br08}).
+These torsion pairs are defined using Mumford's slope stability.
 There is a similar notion, King stability \cite{Ki}, for objects in finite length categories.
 We will work in a framework, a weakened form of Bridgeland's stability conditions, that allows us to treat both of these uniformly.

-Let $\bD$ be a triangulated category with a bounded t-structure $\bD^\bt$.
-Then the natural inclusion $\bD^\hrt \to \bD$ induces an isomorphism of Grothendieck groups $K(\bD^\hrt) \to K(\bD)$.
-An \emph{additive} function on an Abelian category is a homomorphism from its Grothendieck group to an Abelian group, either $\Z$ or $\R$ in this paper.
+Let $\bD$ be a triangulated category with a bounded t-structure $\alpha$.
+Then the natural inclusion $\cA_\alpha \to \bD$ induces an isomorphism of Grothendieck groups $K_0(\cA_\alpha) \to K_0(\bD)$.
+An \emph{additive} function on an Abelian category is a homomorphism from its Grothendieck group to an Abelian group, which will be $\C$ in this paper.
 Now, we recall the definition of weak central charge from the introduction: